-The Peak District National Park was the 1st National Park to be set up in Britain in 1951 and encompasses 542 square miles of protected land.
+The Peak District National Park was the first national park to be set up in Britain in 1951 and encompasses 542 square miles of protected land.
 The Peak District can be roughly divided into the High or Dark Peak & the White Peak.

 Much of the region was converted into a hunting ground by the Normans, when the Royal Forest of the Peak was governed from Peveril Castle, above Castleton.
 Wealth generated from sheep farming & mining is reflected in the many fine historic buildings such as Haddon Hall, Chatsworth house, Eyam Hall & the Crescent at Buxton.

 I know very little about the Peak District, please tell me more

 Recently I arranged a tour for my friend Pat, from New York.
 Pat commented that most people who aren’t from Great Britain don’t know a great deal about the Peak District and kindly wrote the following piece for me, which helps to describe the Peak District to someone who isn’t familiar with the area.